nspcc-dev/neofs-spec/08-incentive/01-storage.md

 ### Basic income

 Basic income provides asset flow from data owners to storage node owners when data owners do not create storage groups to trigger audit and audit payments.
 Basic income settlements are calculated per container.
-Exact payment price is calculated from average data size estimated for a single node of a container, basic income rate in NeoFS network configuration, and the number of nodes in the container.
+Exact payment price is calculated from an average data size estimated for a single node of a container, basic income rate in NeoFS network configuration, and the number of nodes in the container.

 Basic income rate is a NeoFS network configuration value managed by Alphabet nodes of the Inner Ring.
 It is stored as GAS per GiB value.
-Once an epoch, Storage Nodes calculate average data size of each container node store.
+Once an epoch, Storage Nodes calculate the average data size of each container node store.
 This data is then accumulated inside the container nodes; once done, the aggregated value is stored in the container contract.

 When epoch `N` starts, Inner Ring nodes estimate the data size for every registered container from epoch `N-1`.
 To do so, they use the formula given below